Enterprise glossary, terms, and definitions platform

 Capabilities

-Every section on the public site should help a real buyer, tenant admin, or returning user understand what the platform does and why the front door looks trustworthy.
+Every section on the public site should help a real buyer, workspace admin, or returning user understand that GlossaryQ is built for governed glossary operations, not just generic sign-in flows.

-Create business terms with multiple definitions, lifecycle controls, friendly URLs, and archive or restore actions that keep language history usable.
+Create business terms with multiple definitions, lifecycle controls, aliases, friendly URLs, and archive or restore actions that keep glossary history usable.

 Keep ownership visible